Adult Programs

 Chris Benda, botanist

 Chris Benda is a botanist and past president of the Illinois Native Plant Society (2015–2016).
 He works as a researcher at Southern Illinois University, where he coordinates the Plants of Concern Southern Illinois Program and teaches The Flora of Southern Illinois.
 Besides working at SIU, he conducts botanical fieldwork around the world, teaches a variety of classes at The Morton Arboretum, and leads nature tours for Camp Ondessonk.
 He has research appointments with the University of Illinois and Argonne National Laboratory, and he is an accomplished photographer and author of several publications about natural areas in Illinois.
-Learn more about his work at Illinois Botanizer.
+Learn more about his work at his website.

 What to Know

 Please provide a unique email address for each registrant at registration.
-Registrants will receive an email with instructions on how to access Treelearning, the Arboretum’s online learning portal.
-Access begins at noon on the class start date, and lasts for 60 days.
+Registrants will receive an email with instructions on how to access TreeLearning, the Arboretum’s online learning portal.
+Access begins at noon on the class start date and lasts for 60 days.

 Complete self-paced activities, such as e-learning modules, reading material, short videos, interactive activities, and quizzes to check your understanding.
 The self-paced activities do not need to be completed in one sitting.
 Your instructor will not be online with you.

 This class fulfills a requirement for the Natural Areas Conservation Training (N-ACT) Program.
-Learn more about N-ACT.

 Program Schedule

-Access self-paced online components on TreeLearning
+Wednesday, April 9, 2025, noon: Access self-paced online components on TreeLearning

 Donate